Frequently asked questions (FAQ)

 OpenText Core SCA is a Software as a Service (SaaS) solution currently.

 OpenText Core SCA utilizes manifest-based scanning, which effectively identifies security issues across a wide range of file formats.
-While binary scanning is often considered superior due to its ability to produce fewer false positives, it can overlook critical security vulnerabilities, supply chain attacks, and .
+While binary scanning is often considered superior due to its ability to produce fewer false positives, it can overlook critical security vulnerabilities, supply chain attacks, and licensing problems.
 Additionally, binary scanning does not account for test and build dependencies, which can still present risks, unlike manifest-based scanning.

 Manifest-based scanning identifies components listed in your dependency files, while binary scanning analyzes and fingerprints binary files.
 Binary scanning can be useful when source code or package managers for installing dependencies are unavailable.
 However, it does not include development and test dependencies, which can pose significant risks.
 Manifest-based scanning is more effective at identifying vulnerabilities and compliance issues, making it better suited for the developer workflow.
-For vendor code and C++/C scanning, OpenText Core SCA can if the vendor provides one.
+For vendor code and C++/C scanning, OpenText Core SCA can scan an SBOM if the vendor provides one.

 Ultimately, the decision between manifest scanning and binary scanning depends on your workflow and objectives.
-At OpenText Core SCA, we emphasize and tools that enable developers to identify and resolve issues swiftly and accurately.
+At OpenText Core SCA, we emphasize automation and tools that enable developers to identify and resolve issues swiftly and accurately.
 This is why we concentrate on manifest scanning.

 OpenText Core SCA service detects any open-source vulnerabilities in your repository, drawing information from various sources, including but not limited to the NVD Database, NPM, C# Announcements, FriendsOfPHP’s security advisories, the Go Vulnerability Database, the PyPA Python Advisory Database, GitHub Issues, GitHub Security Advisories, mailing lists, and more.
 These sources are updated every 15 minutes to ensure that we identify as many vulnerabilities as possible.